Specially protected vertebrates; notification of population, population changes or relocation

-The documents proving the legal ownership of the specimens (EU marketing certificate or certificate of origin) must be submitted with the notification of the start of keeping.
+The documents proving the legal ownership of the specimens (EU marketing certificate or proof of origin) must be submitted with the notification of the commencement of keeping.

-A change in the regular place of residence of the animals subject to registration must be reported immediately.
+Any change in the regular whereabouts of the animals subject to registration must be reported immediately.

-It is strongly recommended to document the takeover or handover of a specimen with the identification of the animal and the first and last names or addresses (if possible also telephone number) of the previous and subsequent owner with signatures of both partners in order to avoid later disputes.
+It is strongly recommended to document the takeover or surrender of a specimen, stating the animal's registration number and the first and last names or addresses (including telephone number if possible) of the previous and subsequent owners with the signatures of both partners in order to avoid any subsequent disputes.
 This document must be submitted to the competent authority as proof of legality when registering or deregistering an animal.

-- immediately 2 weeks after acquisition, surrender, death or escape
+- immediately 2 weeks after acquisition, transfer, death or escape

 - 4 weeks for own offspring